demergent-labs/kybra/README.md

 -   Kybra does not yet have many live, successful, continuously operating applications deployed to the IC
 -   Kybra does not yet have extensive automated property tests
 -   Kybra does not yet have multiple independent security reviews/audits
--   Kybra heavily relies on RustPython which is [self-proclaimed to not be totally production-ready](https://github.com/RustPython/RustPython#disclaimer)

 ### Roadmap